 Effectively, the whistleblower regime will cover disclosures made about organisations that are currently regulated by APRA and ASIC.
 Once passed, the new legislation will directly amend the Corporations Act and repeal existing whistleblower provisions in other financial system statutes so as to harmonise the overall regime.
 It will also directly amend the Taxation Administration Act 1953 to include protections for whistleblowers who disclose serious issues in relation to tax misconduct and fraud.

 What are the penalties?

-In addition to penalties for failing to set up a compliant whistleblower policy, the Bill, when enacted, will make it an offence to reveal a whistleblower's identity in certain circumstances.
-Individuals and corporates face penalties up to $200,000, and $1 million respectively for breaching a whistleblower’s anonymity.
-Penalties of up to $12,600 will also apply for victimising whistleblowers for making a disclosure, and whistleblowers will have a right to seek compensation for reprisals.
+In addition to penalties for failing to set up a compliant whistleblower policy, individuals and corporates will face civil penalties up to $200,000 and $1 million respectively, for breaching a whistleblower’s anonymity and for victimising or threatening to victimise a whistleblower.
+Failure to comply with the confidentiality and victimisation provisions will also be criminal offences, punishable by imprisonment and / or fines.
+Whistleblowers will have a right to seek compensation for reprisals.
 In addition, courts will be required to preserve and protect a whistleblower’s identity, unless it is in the interests of justice to do otherwise.